Edgio/Edge-Functions-Examples/README.md

 examples of how to add headers to a request, change response bodies before returning them to the client, create HTML pages from scratch to return as a response, manipulate video player manifests, and generate JSON from scratch.

-Please note that as Edgio Function is in its early beta phase, we do not advise running production traffic on it yet.
-We're looking for functional feedback about APIs and features our customers need.

 ## Prerequisites

 To use this project, you must be an Edgio customer and signed up for the Edge Functions beta.
 The system requirements